 will introduce you to these frequently used utilities.

-There are no prerequisites for this course, other than a desire to learn the basics of the UNIX and Linux operating systems, which includes UNIX shell scripting.
+There are no prerequisites for this course other than the desire and dedication to learn the basics of the UNIX and Linux operating systems, to include UNIX shell scripting.

 Course / Lab Support

 Your "Getting Started" email will contain the name and email address of your assigned LiveFire Labs training specialist, who will check in with you shortly after you start the course to find out how things are going and to see if you have any questions.
 You can also email your training specialist, who is an experienced UNIX technologist, whenever you have questions about the course material or hands-on lab exercises.

 Follow the registration steps below if you are ready to start learning the fundamentals of UNIX/Linux, or contact us with any questions you may have.
 You can optionally check our FAQ for answers to common questions or view our Testimonials page to read what previous students think about our online courses and Internet Lab.